20037293/solar-power-38ee9/src/pages/market.md

       Now a days, due to the shortage of natural Fossil fuel (which is used to produce electricity) we face problem in the future.
-So due to this, we have need to change our future today. this is only possible, if we use solar energy, which not depletedwhen used.
+So due to this, we have need to change our future today. this is only possible, if we use solar energy, which not depleted when used.

       To see this all, our organisation was decide to setup a industry in which